Ornamental grasses and succulents planted together. Sounds a little crazy I know, however it works exceptionally well.

 As garden companions, grasses and succulents have similar needs.
-Both have low water requirements and do well in full sun; both generally appreciate a well drained soil; and both usually herald from similar climates.
+Both have relatively low water requirements and do well in full sun; both generally appreciate a well-drained soil, and both usually herald from similar climates.
 Therefore they do well inhabiting the same garden space.

 So who works well together?

 Try large Agaves with Poa labillardieri ‘Eskdale’ or ‘Nafray’ Pennisetum alopecuroides for a large scale eye-catching garden.
 Some flowering perennials such as Echinacea (Coneflower), Salvia, Chamomile or Leucanthemum (Shasta Daisy) can add seasonal colour.